 04 of 05

-It's Peak Wave Season!
+It's Peak Wave Season

-If you’re keen on surfing, or just like to watch the professionals do it, definitely plan your trip to Portugal for the cooler months.
+If you’re keen on surfing, or just like to watch the professionals do it, definitely plan your trip to Portugal for the least expensive months.
 Nazaré, around a ninety-minute drive north of Lisbon, is famous for its towering waves, and they’re at their peak in winter.
 The world record for the largest surfed wave in the world was set here just a few years ago, and top big-wave surfers descend on the small town whenever conditions are right.